akhenakh/narun/README.md

 - SIGTERM on an app , node runner does not restart
 - [X] known bug the node-runner is not downloading and hashing the binary back properly.
 - Log history not just live follow
+- [X] check arch before downloading binary
+- fix the version/tag system to long
+- dont store arch as GOARCH since it may be a binary coming from another language.

 ## Ideas
 - the gw to wait for a consumer to join on a a request, useful for scale to zero